Navigating through the Exalate Menu Panel is required for all the administrative tasks related to the Exalate application.

 Entity Sync Status

-Under this tab, you can check the sync status of any entity and start synchronization.
+Under this tab, you can see the sync status of any entity and start synchronization.
 Enter an entity URN and click Search to find out the current status of this entity.

 If the entity is already under sync, you can Unexalate it from here.
 If the entity has not been synchronized yet, you can Exalate or Connect it by clicking the corresponding button.